vlad-ds/gdelt-conflict/README.md

 This dataset is aggregated by event code, year and country.

-For example, you can see the number of 'Assassinate' events that occurred in USA in 1985:
+For example, it allows you to see the number of 'Assassinate' events that occurred in USA in 1985:

 ```python
 import pandas as pd